-27.7% of the news mentions state representatives who are responsible for organizing the public response, but regional and local public services are absent (Figure 5).
-Surprisingly, only 8% of the news refers to civil and military security services and 7.7% to rescuers in general.
-3.8% of the news mentions UN agencies, and 2.5% international aid.
-Only 5.4% of the news refers to experts, specialists or scientists, mostly during the initial phase of coverage after the main shock and after the big aftershock in the case of the Nepal Quake.
-The private sector is rarely mentioned, except Google and Facebook for their people finder tools.
-Other figures emerging from the 'earthquake news' are 'famous unknowns' whose stories serve to exemplify the experience of the affected people.
-The news sometimes refers to famous personalities, either because they are among the victims or because of their generous donations.
+A total of 27.7 % of the news mentions state representatives who are responsible for organizing the public response, but regional and local public services are absent (Table 3).
+Surprisingly, only 8% of the news refers to civil and military security services and 7.7 % to rescuers in general.
+Only 3.8% of news sources mentions UN agencies; 2.5% refer to international aid; and 5.4 % refer to experts, specialists or scientists, mostly during the initial phase of coverage after the main shock and after the big aftershock in the case of the Nepal quake.
+The private sector is rarely mentioned, except Google and Facebook due to their people finder tools.
+Other figures emerging from the "earthquake news" are "famous unknowns" whose stories serve to exemplify the experience of the people affected.
+The news sometimes refers to famous personalities, either because they are among the victims or due to their generous donations.
 It is interesting to observe that local communities and their representatives are almost absent from the news.
-That confirms one classical rule of newsworthiness about preference for elite people and celebrities (Galtung and Rudge, 1965; Harcup and O'Neill, 2001 and 2017).
+This confirms one classical rule of newsworthiness regarding the preference for elite people and celebrities (Galtung and Rudge, 1965; Harcup and O'Neill, 2001, 2017).